PCB Drilling Machines Guide: Technology, Types, and Modern Applications

 • Multi-spindle drilling units

-Each type supports different production scales and board designs.
+Each type supports different manufacturing scales and technical requirements, from standard PCBs to highly complex multilayer designs.

 • Signal interference